 Generalized itching that begins shortly after use of a drug is likely caused by that drug.
 Localized itching (often with rash) that occurs in the area of contact with a substance is likely caused by that substance.
 However, many systemic allergies can be difficult to identify because patients typically have consumed multiple different foods and have been in contact with many substances before developing itching.
 Similarly, identifying a drug cause in a patient taking several drugs may be difficult.
 Sometimes the patient has been taking the offending drug for months or even years before developing a reaction.

-If an etiology is not immediately obvious, the appearance and location of skin lesions can suggest a diagnosis (see Table 1: Approach to the Dermatologic Patient: Some Causes of Itching).
+If an etiology is not immediately obvious, the appearance and location of skin lesions can suggest a diagnosis (see see Some Causes of Itching).

 In the minority of patients in whom no skin lesions are evident, a systemic disorder should be considered.
 Some disorders that cause itching are readily apparent on evaluation (eg, chronic renal failure, cholestatic jaundice).
-Other systemic disorders that cause itching are suggested by findings (see Table 1: Approach to the Dermatologic Patient: Some Causes of Itching).
+Other systemic disorders that cause itching are suggested by findings (see see Some Causes of Itching).
 Rarely, itching is the first manifestation of significant systemic disorders (eg, polycythemia vera, certain cancers, hyperthyroidism).

 Many dermatologic disorders are diagnosed clinically.
 However, when itching is accompanied by discrete skin lesions of uncertain etiology, biopsy can be appropriate.
 When an allergic reaction is suspected but the substance is unknown, skin testing (either prick or patch testing depending on suspected etiology) is often done.
 When a systemic disorder is suspected, testing is directed by the suspected cause and usually involves CBC; liver, renal, and thyroid function measurements; and appropriate evaluation for underlying cancer.

 Any underlying disorder is treated.
-Supportive treatment involves the following (see also Table 2: Approach to the Dermatologic Patient: Some Therapeutic Approaches to Itching):
+Supportive treatment involves the following (see also see Some Therapeutic Approaches to Itching):

 Itching due to any cause benefits from use of cool or lukewarm (but not hot) water when bathing, mild or moisturizing soap, limited bathing duration and frequency, frequent lubrication, humidification of dry air, and avoidance of irritating or tight clothing.
 Avoidance of contact irritants (eg, wool clothing) also may be helpful.